Harmonic metrics of $\mathrm{SO}_{0}(n,n)$-Higgs bundles in the Hitchin section on non-compact hyperbolic surfaces: Existence of harmonic metrics

 Then

-holds on $K$, where $C$ is a positive constant depending only on $K, K'$ and $\boldsymbol{q}$. \end{proof} \begin{proof}[Proof of Theorem \ref{existencs of harmonic metric}] Let $X_{i}$ be a smooth exhaustion family of non-compact hyperbolic Riemann surface $X$.
-Proposition~\ref{boundary harmonic metric} ensures that there exists the harmonic metric $h_i$ of $(\mathbb{K}_{\mathrm{SO}_0(n,n)}, \theta (\boldsymbol{q}))|_{X_i}$ such that $h_i|_{\partial X_i} = h_X|_{\partial X_i}$.
+holds on $K$, where $C_4$ is a positive constant depending only on $K, K'$ and $\symbfit{q}$. \end{proof} \begin{proof}[Proof of Theorem ~\ref{existencs of harmonic metric}] Let $X_{i}$ be a smooth exhaustion family of non-compact hyperbolic Riemann surface $X$.
+Proposition~\ref{boundary harmonic metric} ensures that there exists the harmonic metric $h_i$ of $(\mathbb{K}_{\mathrm{SO}_0(n,n)}, \theta (\symbfit{q}))|_{X_i}$ such that $h_i|_{\partial X_i} = h_X|_{\partial X_i}$.
 By Proposition~\ref{h is compatible with so} and Proposition~\ref{h_X}, $h_i$ is compatible with the $\mathrm{SO}_0(n,n)$-structure.
 By Proposition~\ref{h dominates}, $h_i$ weakly dominates $h_X$.
 Proposition~\ref{convergent to harmonic metric} and Proposition~\ref{crucial estimate} imply that the sequence $h_i$ contains a convergent subsequence.
-So we obtain a harmonic metric $h$ of $(\mathbb{K}_{\mathrm{SO}_0(n,n)}, \theta (\boldsymbol{q}))$.
+So we obtain a harmonic metric $h$ of $(\mathbb{K}_{\mathrm{SO}_0(n,n)}, \theta (\symbfit{q}))$.
 It is obvious that $h$ satisfies the compatibility condition and the weak domination property. \end{proof}

-\subsection{Proof of Proposition \ref{estimate P pro}}
+\subsection{Proof of Proposition ~\ref{estimate P pro}}

-Let's start with an easy lemma, which can help us deduce some identities about the elements of $P$. \begin{lemma} Let $\widetilde{P}$ and $\widetilde{Q}$ be non-degenerate upper and lower triangular block square matrices respectively and
+Let's start with an easy lemma, which can help us deduce some equalities about the elements of $P$. \begin{lemma} Let $\widetilde{P}$ and $\widetilde{Q}$ be non-degenerate upper and lower triangular block square matrices respectively and